edoardopuggioni/crowdpatching/ethereum/README.md

     truffle execute truffle-executable-script.js
     ```

-    This will perform several tests:
+    This will perform several tests
-    - To-do
-    - To-do
-    - To-do

 - Alternatively you can modify that script or create a new one